NoemPHP/state-machine-interface/docs/README.md

 }
 ```

-The TransitionProvider is responsible for returning a valid transition based on the given action - and the current
-state.
 It is similar in intention and function to PSR-14's ListenerProvider:

 * It reduces complexity of the state machine object by shielding it from knowledge about where states and transitions
 come from and how they interact
-* Thus - in the best case - its responsibilities are reduced to
+* Thus, its responsibilities CAN be reduced to
   - Keeping track of the current state
   - Dealing with events
-* Shifting transitions and interaction with the state graph outside of the machine enables interop between multiple
+* Shifting transitions and interaction with the state graph outside the machine enables interop between multiple
 packages: An `AggregateTransitionProvider` might gather the transitions from a number of modules, resulting in a state
 machine built from many loosely coupled fragments.